Nice

 Steven Pressfield is a well known fiction and non-fiction writer who has gone through the same blocks as any artist.
 While doing so he also figured out the causes and hacks to overcome these creative blocks.

 In his first book - The War of Art, he talks about ‘Resistance’ being the force that holds you back from creatively growing, why it happens and how to overcome it.
 The Resistance will give you many and all reasons to keep you from doing your work.
+The Resistance is nothing but procrastination.

 As an artist you have to be ruthless with yourself first, accept that the best thing you can do for yourself and others is to be an example and an inspiration.
 Wouldn’t you want others to look at you as you look at the artists you admire and be inspired?
 How would you go about doing that?
+It’s quite simple.
+You get yourself to sit down and do the work.
+It all comes down to a little discipline and consistently putting yourself to sit and do the work regardless of what mind set you are in.
+You mustn’t let the resistance dictate your life as an artist.

 And once you learn to resist resistance, you will automatically start forming a habit.
 Once this habit is formed, you’ll gradually start seeing an incredible improvement in your work.